 Follow this roadmap to transfer to a four-year university in a Physics major.
 This is a sample schedule for planning your classes, but should be individualized for specific majors and universities.

-Students may also complete the A.S. degree for Transfer in Physics by adding additional GE classes to this plan.
+Students may also complete the A.S. degree for Transfer in Physics by completing a GE pattern for transfer (CSU Breadth or IGETC) in their plan.
 Consult with a Los Medanos Counselor for help planning your schedule.
-Vist the Physics website for more information.
+Visit the Physics website for more information.

 |CHEM-006*||PHYSICS-015*||ENGLISH-220 or 221** or GE|